emilymboyle/neuroanatomy-labmanual/docs/surface.md

 <p class="caption">(\#fig:hbdl)(ref:hbdl)</p>
 </div>

-## A lateral view of a human brain.
+## A Lateral View Of A Human Brain.

 1. Write “ANTERIOR’ and “POSTERIOR“ next to the arrowhead pointing in the corresponding direction
 1. Write “DORSAL“ and “VENTRAL“ next to the arrowhead pointing in the corresponding direction